Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Guide by example

 In the world of BlueMap where we have to support all these platforms and server configurations it is impossible to write guides and addons that cover everyone’s needs.
 That’s why this guide will just go through an example case of turning a regular old boring BlueMap installation on a Paper server running on a Debian VPS to a fancy one with a web chat.
 You will most likely need to adapt this guide to your specific situation or find a more tech savvy friend to help you.
-You can also hire the writer of this guide (Antti.Codes) for consulation for 90€/h.
+You can also hire the writer of this guide (Antti.Codes) for consultation for 90€/h.
 Though as he is way too kind hearted he will help as much as possible on the #3rd-party-support channel in the official BlueMap Discord for free.

 Requirements